JBZoo/CSV-Blueprint/README.md

 ### Schema file examples

 In the [example Yml file](schema-examples/full.yml) you can find a detailed description of all features.
+It's also covered by tests, so it's always up-to-date.

 **Important notes**
 * I have deliberately refused typing of columns (like `type: integer`) and replaced them with rules, which can be combined in any sequence and completely at your discretion.
 This gives you great flexibility when validating CSV files.
 * All fields (unless explicitly stated otherwise) are optional and you can choose not to declare them.
 Up to you.

 ```yml